picocomputer/picocomputer.github.io/_sources/api.rst.txt

 .. code-block:: asm

-   BRA -2 or 0  ; RIA_BUSY
+   BRA {-2 or 0} ; RIA_BUSY
+   LDX #$00      ; RIA_X
    LDA #$00      ; RIA_A
-   LDX #$00      ; RIA_X
    RTS

 Polling is simply snooping on the above program.
 The RIA_BUSY register is the -2 or 0 in the BRA above.
-The RIA datasheet said to use bit 7, which the 6502 can check quickly.
+The RIA datasheet specifies bit 7, which the 6502 can check quickly.
 Once clear, we read RIA_A and RIA_X with absolute instructions.

 .. code-block:: asm

    wait:
    BIT RIA_BUSY
    BMI wait
+   LDX RIA_X
    LDA RIA_A
-   LDX RIA_X

 RIA_A and RIA_X will both always be updated to assist with CC65's integer promotion requirements.
 RIA_SREG is only updated for 32-bit returns.
 RIA_ERRNO is only updated if there is an error.